aro5000/ip-hunter/README.md

-# IP-HUTNER
+# IP-HUNTER
 This is now open sourced from a previous project I worked on.
 This may not help in all scenarios but has helped me before to get away from making a cheesy "dig/nslookup loop" script.

 This tool will query various DNS servers in hopes of getting all IP's a particular domain resolves to.

 It will query Google DNS, Cloudflare DNS, and whatever the local resolver is 4 times and remove any duplicates.
 This is in hopes of triggering any round-robbin DNS resolver to get any possible IP a domain resolves to.

 # Build/Run